-These before and after photos show how effective these invisible aligners can be at correcting the position of teeth.
+These Invisalign before and after photos show Invisalign results and how effective these invisible aligners can be at correcting the position of teeth.

 |Before Invisalign||After invisalign|

-If you want to know what other people think of using Invisalign, there are plenty of review sites where you can get an honest opinion of the process and view ‘before and after’ photos.
+If you want to know what other people think of using Invisalign, there are plenty of sites with Invisalign reviews where you can get an honest opinion of the process and view Invisalign ‘before and after’ photos.
 If you’re short on time, check out our Invisalign reviews article which summarizes honest reviews from real users.

-Some people report mouth sores, ulcers, and bleeding gums in the first few days while their mouths adjust to the trays.
+Some Invisalign reviews mention mouth sores, ulcers, and bleeding gums in the first few days while their mouths adjust to the trays.
 Others say they have difficulty removing them at first, but most people soon get used to them and have a positive experience.

 The inconvenience of having to remove the teeth aligners every time you eat or drink anything except water can be annoying, but on the other hand, you don’t have the fiddly cleaning of metal braces to deal with.

-“Boy is Invisalign is a lifestyle change!
-Drinking my morning coffee has turned from a enjoyable few hours of sipping, to a sprint to the finish!
-When you only have a few hours to take trays out during the day and your using 20 minutes of that to brush your teeth, You have to eat and drink fast!” said another reviewer from Grand Rapids, MI.
+Another Invisalign review says: “Boy is Invisalign a lifestyle change!
+Drinking my morning coffee has turned from an enjoyable few hours of sipping, to a sprint to the finish!
+When you only have a few hours to take trays out during the day and you’re using 20 minutes of that to brush your teeth, you have to eat and drink fast!” said another reviewer from Grand Rapids, MI.

 Other brands of invisible aligner brace

-ClearCorrect, probably the next biggest name in aligner orthodontics, released its first product in 2006.
+ClearCorrect, Invisalign alternative and probably the next biggest name in aligner orthodontics, released its first product in 2006.